 • Press "Search".

-Both print journals and ejournals will appear in your search results if we have access to them.
-Check the extent of our print holdlings or the years covered online.
+Both print journals and e-journals will appear in your search results if we have access to them.
+Check the extent of our print holdings or the years covered online.

 Google Scholar is especially useful when doing a quick search on a topic but less useful when you want an overview of literature on a certain topic,

 For the pros and cons of searching Google Scholar, check this guide from ECU Libraries.